 What is your vision for Alaska’s future?
-We can help you achieve it.

 You Choose Where to Give

 The Alaska Fund: The Alaska Fund is a flexible endowment to meet the ever-changing needs of Alaska.
 While no one can predict what the future will hold, Alaskans can ensure that generations to come will have philanthropic resources to address emerging needs and opportunities.
 Now more than ever, nonprofits across the state need our support, and the Alaska Fund is an easy and efficient way to make a difference.
 Gifts of all levels help this philanthropic endowment grow and enable it to reach more people across the state.